denisvmedia/351ELEC/README.md

 * A FAT32 games partition easilly accessible from Linux, Windows and MacOS.

 351ELEC is a fork of [EmuELEC](https://github.com/EmuELEC/EmuELEC) which is based on [CoreELEC](https://github.com/CoreELEC/CoreELEC), [Lakka](https://github.com/libretro/Lakka-LibreELEC), and [Batocera](https://github.com/batocera-linux/batocera.linux).
 It is intended for use only on the RG351P and is not compatible with other devices.

+## Features that are not included in the main repository

+* Hook to run before the system starts (can be used for custom mount scripts).
+Just create `hook.sh` with your commands in the root of the first flash partition.
+* Original hotkeys in Retroarch that were on the stock firmware (the ones introduced in the original repo are not usable, e.g. select-up/down is a no-go hotkey).

 ## Installation